 However, if more than five additional late cancellations are recorded for the customer during the three-month probation period, the customer’s ADA Paratransit eligibility will be suspended.
 The customer will be notified of this suspension by registered mail.
 Eligibility will be suspended for one week for the first violation.
 If a second and subsequent violation occurs during this probationary period, the customer will be suspended for two months.
 If more than one year elapses between any two stages of violation, the progression of suspensions will start from the first step.
 The customer will have fifteen days from receipt of the letter to appeal the decision listed in the letter by following the appeal process described in the letter.

 The suspension of service will become effective seven days from the date the registered mail letter of notification is mailed in order to allow the customer to appeal the suspension.
-Customers who feel they were charged with a late cancellation in error should immediately call the CAT Office at (603) 225-1989 or 800-735-2964 for TTY.
+Customers who feel they were charged with a late cancellation in error should immediately call the CAT Office at (603) 225-1989, (TTY Relay 7-1-1) or for TTY 1-800-735-2964.

 A no-show occurs when: